 The Rebel Alliance

 Fast Forward to 21st March 2019.
-The pre-eminent MND Association (of which I was now a proud Trustee) had formed the Next Generation Think Tank.
-I had been asked to be Chief Scientist and Founder, responsible for all research strategy and implementation.
-Nick Goldup, the Association’s Director of Care Improvement was Chief of Enterprise.
+I had been asked to be Chief Scientist of the Next Generation Think Tank, responsible for all research strategy and implementation.
 Stuart Moss, the IT Innovation Strategist at Rolls-Royce plc, was Chief of Program.

 Stu, it turned out, had a lot more friends than me.
 Also, his friends were people like the lovely John Gibbs (Group CIO of Rolls-Royce) who rapidly became one of our strongest supporters.
 And Stu kept emailing his friends.
 And ringing them.
 And pointing out just how much fun they could be having if they simply took up our challenge: “Just watch this video Peter made seven months ago and get back to me.”
 Stu was relentless.
 And effective.
 And fast.

-Only two months after Nick and I met Stu for the very first time, we were holding our first Summit, hosted by Rolls-Royce in their unbelievably futuristic Innovation Lab.
+Only two months after I met Stu for the very first time, we were holding our first Summit, hosted by Rolls-Royce in their unbelievably futuristic Innovation Lab.

 And, sure enough, I found myself as the Guinea-Pig to be turned into the world’s first complete cyborg (although, as Rolls-Royce were running the day, they politely called me Chief Test Pilot instead).